GIA vs. AGS - Institutes To Grade Diamonds

 First of all, my recommendation:

-Buy only diamonds with GIA or AGS certificate!
+Only buy diamonds with GIA or AGS certificate!

 These two institutes certify most consistently and thus make it comparable.
 They also rate strictly, so you always can be sure that a quality certified by GIA or AGS really is the quality you expect and the price is absolutely justified.

 Personally, I am very safety-conscious and have informed myself at the beginning of my search which online shops I can trust.
 This quickly led me to the certificates of GIA and AGS, which determine the quality of the diamond.
+These institutes are really important for the whole diamond business because in businesses with a lot of money there is always fakes and fraud.
+Especially in the online shopping you cannot directly proof the quality by investigating and touching the jewel so you need some independent certificate that ensures you to get what you should get.

 Now there are various institutes that certify diamonds, for example: